Arania/gitpusshuten-website/content/documentation/modules/rvm.md

 ================

 <% code do %>
-gitpusshuten rvm install on staging gitpusshuten rvm update for staging gitpusshuten rvm list for staging gitpusshuten rvm install-ruby on production gitpusshuten rvm uninstall-ruby from production gitpusshuten rvm remove-ruby from production gitpusshuten rvm set-default-ruby for production
+heavenly rvm install on staging heavenly rvm update for staging heavenly rvm list for staging heavenly rvm install-ruby on production heavenly rvm uninstall-ruby from production heavenly rvm remove-ruby from production heavenly rvm set-default-ruby for production
 <% end %>

 install